 In New York City, the mayor of Manhattan, Scott Stringer is coming out very strongly against this process with a “Kill the Drill” campaign in his borough – see YouTube clip here: http://www.youtube.com/watch?v=Au4p7clRk-Y&feature=player_embedded Many other large environmental organizations are joining the fight, including the Sierra Club, Trout Unlimited and the Delaware River Keeper Network (a terrific organization who really needs support to protect the Delaware River).

-and the oil and gas industry are in my opinion way too co-mingled…a high level Pennsylvania DEP executive recently left his post to work for the gas companies, Penn State University sponsors a consortium for the gas industry (also endorsed by the governor’s office), and five years ago, the federal government signed a bill that repealed the clean water act, making gas and oil companies exempt from large portions of the very laws that were hard fought for years ago to protect the right to clean drinking water for all.
+As I retreat from my soapbox, let me leave you with this one thought: Government and the oil and gas industry are in my opinion way too co-mingled…a high level Pennsylvania DEP executive recently left his post to work for the gas companies, Penn State University sponsors a consortium for the gas industry (also endorsed by the governor’s office), and five years ago, the federal government signed a bill that repealed the clean water act, making gas and oil companies exempt from large portions of the very laws that were hard fought for years ago to protect the right to clean drinking water for all.
 My fear is that if drastic action is not taken soon and drilling utilizing this highly dangerous fracking process continues, then clean drinking water could be impacted for generations to come in several northeastern watersheds. (photo - Dunkard Creek in WV frac fluid contamination)

 See the Grit TV piece here: http://lauraflanders.firedoglake.com/2009/10/05/the-f-word-will-gas-drilling-destroy-nycs-drinking-water/